 Waste to Fuel (see below)

-Washing powder, pigment, potassium salt, powdery chemicals, catalysts, coloring agents, regeneration (chemical), carbon activation.
+Washing powder, pigment, potassium salt, fine chemicals, catalysts, coloring agents, regeneration (chemical), carbon activation.
 It is recognized that the process for turning rubber compounds into usable finished products is vulcanization.
 There are various types of vulcanization.
-Most economical is open vulcanization which can take place in hot air or in steam.
-In the past proper hot steam was not available nor was high-life hot air.
-Now patented MHI products that offer a wide variety of both steam and hot air and hot process gasses very accurately and with units that have extremely high warranties have changed this landscape.
-This will help im making synthetic diesel from water, electricity and CO2.
+The most economical is open vulcanization which can take place in hot air or steam.
+In the past, proper hot steam was not available, nor was high-life hot air.
+It now has patented MHI products that accurately offer a wide variety of steam, hot air, and hot process gasses.
+Units with extremely high warranties have changed this landscape.
+This will help make synthetic diesel from water, electricity, and CO2.